 A prolific collector, Lloyd Cotsen (1929-2017) assembled thousands of textile fragments, garments and other artworks that reflected his admiration for Indigenous cultures and vanishing artistic traditions.
 His ultimate goal, however, was to create opportunities for a wider audience to appreciate 3,000 years of human creativity.
 Celebrating a major gift from Margit Sperling Cotsen, this exhibition brings together global treasures gathered over a lifetime.

 About the Exhibition

 Over his lifetime, Lloyd Cotsen was known as many things: a philanthropist, the CEO of skin- and hair-care company Neutrogena, and a world-renowned collector of textiles, basketry and folk art.

-Delight in Discovery: The Global Collections of Lloyd Cotsen brings together extraordinary works from Cotsen's collections that reflect his eclectic taste: a Bible from 1617 England, a 21-foot-long ceremonial dance skirt from the Democratic Republic of the Congo, an iridescent textile by contemporary Japanese artist Junichi Arai, and much more.
+Delight in Discovery: The Global Collections of Lloyd Cotsen brings together extraordinary works from Cotsen's collections that reflect his eclectic taste: a Bible published in England in 1617, a 21-foot-long ceremonial dance skirt from the Democratic Republic of the Congo, an iridescent textile by contemporary Japanese artist Junichi Arai, and much more.
 Most works come from two textile collections assembled by Cotsen and gifted to GW by his wife, Margit Sperling Cotsen, in 2018.

-Included in the display are more than 90 fragments from the Cotsen Textile Traces Study Collection, part of the 2018 gift.
-This collection of nearly 4,000 global fragments was created by Cotsen as a resource for scholars, artists, students, and curators.
+More than 90 fragments from the Cotsen Textile Traces Study Collection, part of the 2018 gift, are included.
+Cotsen created this collection of nearly 4,000 global fragments as a resource for scholars, artists, students and curators.
 The entire collection is accessible on our collections website.